Skynightcore/Bot1/README.md

 ## COMMANDS
 ~help to see a list of commands.

-~gif if u want random Gif you can use a tag [example: ~gif cat] would give u a cat gif.
+~gif if u want random Gif you can use a tag [example: ~gif cat] would give u a cat gif. # DiscordBot_Sky